Dynatrace/dynatrace-configuration-as-code/documentation/docs/Guides/add_new_api.md

 ```

 ​
-If your API fulfills these three criteria, perform the steps in the following section to add it to Monaco.
+If your API fulfills these 3 criteria, perform the steps in the following section to add it to Monaco.

 ​
+## Recognize if an API is of legacy format

+In addition to *easy-to-add* APIs, there are such APIs that comply to a *legacy* format:

+* They implement the following HTTP methods.
+E.g., for configuration APIs that is:
+  * `GET <my-environment>/api/config/v1/<my-config>` (get a config)
+  * `PUT <my-environment>/api/config/v1/<my-config>` (change a config)

-> :warning: If your API does not fulfil these requirements, please open a ticket in Monaco's backlog
+> :warning: If your API does not fulfil any of the *easy-to-add* or *legacy* requirements, please open a ticket in Monaco's backlog
 to get implementation feedback from the maintainers.
-​
-​

 ## Add a new API to Monaco
 ​